UNC Naval Products

 In September 2011, UNC/GE commenced remediation activities and, as of July 2012, had remediated most of the areas that were described in their decommissioning plan.
 During the clean-up activities, UNC/GE identified additional soils under portions of the warehouse that exceeded the 1981 criteria.
 UNC/GE identified challenges to remediating these areas because they impacted structural supports associated with the warehouse.
 UNC/GE initiated a sampling program to determine the extent and magnitude of the uranium soil contamination in these relatively inaccessible areas.
 In July 2012, UNC/GE submitted an addendum to their 1998 decommissioning plan that utilized a dose-based release criteria using the current version of the RESRAD computer code (Version 6.5).
-The addendum is currently under review by the NRC.

 3.0 Major Technical or Regulatory Issues